From any reference implementation a distribution may be created.

 The OpenTelemetry project does not certify distributions at this time.
 In the future, OpenTelemetry may certify distributions and partners similarly to the Kubernetes project.
 When evaluating a distribution, ensure using the distribution does not result in vendor lock-in.

-Any support for a distribution from come from the distribution authors and not the OpenTelemetry authors.
+Any support for a distribution comes from the distribution authors and not the OpenTelemetry authors.